nortikin/sverchok/docs/nurbs.rst

   clamped uniform knot vector.
 * **Non-Uniform knot vector**.
 Most general form of knot vectors.
 Knot vector, in which distance between neighbour knots is different in different places.
-  For example, ``0 0 0.5 0.6 1.5 1.7 1.9 2 2 2`` is a non-uniform knot vector.
+  For example, ``0 0 0.5 0.6 1.5 1.7 1.9 2 2 2`` is a non-uniform (and clamped)
+  knot vector.

 .. _Book: https://www.springer.com/gp/book/9783642973857

 Workflow
 ^^^^^^^^

-Some software has a "full NURBS workflow", which means that all curves / surfaces it is operating with is always NURBS, and whatever complex things you do with those objects you will always have NURBS again.
+Some software products have a "full NURBS workflow", which means that all curves / surfaces it is operating with is always NURBS, and whatever complex things you do with those objects you will always have NURBS again.
 Sverchok does not have a goal to have "full NURBS workflow", at least at the